 A second generation Phoenix native, Gayle Homes Martin attended Central High School and graduated from Arizona State University with a degree in art.
 After ASU, she attended The Academy of Art College in San Francisco for postgraduate studies in graphic design.
 She then moved to Denver, Colorado, where she became a freelance graphic designer and won the Unsung Heroine of the Year Award from the Denver Advertising Federation.

 Gayle currently resides in Tucson, Arizona and is now a published author.
-Her Luke and Jenny series of historical novels teach young readers the history of the American west in a fun and entertaining way.
-She’s author of a historic cookbook titled, Rosie’s Riveting Recipes, and she writes romance novels under the pen name Marina Martindale.
+Her award-winning Luke and Jenny series of historical novels teach young readers the history of the American west in a fun and entertaining way.
+She’s also the author of a historic cookbook titled, Rosie’s Riveting Recipes, and she writes romance novels under the pen name Marina Martindale.